JuliaPackageComparisons/JuliaPackageComparisons.github.io/README.md

 The solutions above take increasingly more effort.
 Doing all of them is the best way to figure out which package is right for you, but it takes too much effort for many, especially when in the middle of a project where you need a package only for a specific part.
 The result is likely that many users never discover all the packages that could solve their problem, and definitely do not make a systematic comparison to find the ideal one.

-Some packages try to alleviate this problem by having a "See also" or "Related packges" section in the bottom of their README.
+Some packages try to alleviate this problem by having a "See also" or "Related packages" section in the bottom of their README.
 This is a bandaid-fix, as a) work is duplicated if each package repository has this section, and b) there are few guidelines on this section, and its style, existence and scope varies wildly.

-Comparisons of packages in any package repository or in a discourse discussion are always suceptable to going out of date, as the organic package ecosystem is ever-changing.
+Comparisons of packages in any package repository or in a discourse discussion are always susceptible to going out of date, as the organic package ecosystem is ever-changing.
 A good solution will therefore have to be updatable, and independent of any single package.
 A GitHub-hosted website solves this issue, as anyone can make PR's and issues as things go out of date.

 This project aims to create a canonical and updated website that will
 1) make it easier for users to discover packages for specific problems/domains, and